logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 This is an interrupt the cartridge can send (TODO: how?).
 No official cartridge is equipped for this.

-Official games which use this interrupt:
+No commercial games use this interrupt.
+Some NOP/00 this, some have dummy handlers.

 ### Keypad priority group